This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Based on feedback I’ve received, there apparently are a lot of women and moms searching for Monat hair reviews and wondering if Monat will be the holy grail for hair growth after having babies.

 And it’s no wonder, because postpartum hair loss can be pretty concerning.

 I think it’s true that our hair becomes a part of our identity as women and even though we gladly give up about everything for our children, we hope that our hair isn’t one of those things we have to sacrifice completely!

-Back in October, I had received a free sample of a few Monat products from a consultant in a mom-group I belonged to on Facebook, and I thought it would be fun to try out something new and blog about it.
+Five months ago, I had received a free sample of a few Monat products from a consultant in a mom-group I belonged to on Facebook, and I thought it would be fun to try out something new and blog about it.

 Plus, my hair had taken a beating from four pregnancies and I thought the review might be intriguing to other moms who have experienced the same hair issues as I have over the years.

-I am NOT an expert beauty / hair care blogger, nor do those topics really rank high in importance to me at this stage in my life.
+Just a reminder: I am NOT an expert beauty / hair care blogger, nor do those topics really rank high in importance to me at this stage in my life.

 However, I DO write about my semi-crunchy lifestyle and how I’ve been slowly incorporating products that promote more natural living in my home over the last few years.

 I also write about work-from-home opportunities and I realize there may be moms considering Monat as a direct selling business opportunity.

 It’s important to me that others who might be curious about the same types of products I’ve mentioned can trust that I’ve researched them to the best of my ability.